scriptype/graphql-presentation-hub/README.md

 # GraphQL Presentation Hub

-This repo is used for deploying the 2 parts of the GraphQL presentation app.
+This repo is used for preparing the production environment of GraphQL presentation app.
 For local development environment, this repo can be ignored.

+In short:

+- Instructions here can be followed to set up the system for the first time.
+- CI/CD pipeline of the app is handled by Travis (separately for [React-Apollo](https://github.com/scriptype/graphql-presentation-react-apollo) and [Node-GraphQL](https://github.com/scriptype/graphql-presentation-node-graphql)).
+- However, changes made here, in this repo, should be manually pulled to production.
+- Docker compose and nginx configs and deploy scripts that Travis uses live here.
+- Docker compose is used for getting the app up and running in production
+- There are 2 nginx configs.
+One for SSL + http/2 connection, one for http/1.1.

+## How to deploy for the first time

 The workflow is designed with the idea of using a DigitalOcean droplet that has docker pre-installed in it.

-Currently there's no CI/CD pipeline to automate the deployment process.

-## How to deploy for the first time

 `ssh` into your server, and then do the following: